LucasTLopess/guitar/README.md

-# guitar
+# Guitar Store

-Guitar store using the Java programming language.
+This project aims to develop a system to manage the inventory of a guitar store, using the Java programming language and applying object-oriented programming concepts.